Protect Local Voting Interests

 For over a 100 years the League of Women Voters has challenged voter suppression and upheld representative democracy.

-What Does the CA League support for Legislation Under Current Consideration in California?
+What Does the CA League support?

 League Voter Efforts:

-League Members Assisted Yolo County Elections Department
+League Members Assisting Yolo County Elections Department

 Get Out The Vote!